Dynamical Masses and Ages of Sirius-like Systems: Introduction

 \section{Introduction}

 While isolated white dwarfs (WDs) simply cool and fade indefinitely, WDs in binary systems can give rise to some of the most dramatic events in the Universe.
 These include novae and Type Ia supernovae, the source of much of the Universe's iron-peak elements \citep{Iwamoto_1999} and standardizable candles used to measure the expansion history of the Universe \citep[e.g.,][]{Phillips_1993,Riess_1998, Perlmutter_1999}.
-The nearest known WD, Sirius B, is itself one component in a binary system \citep{Bond_1862}; it orbits 20\,AU \citep{Bond_2017b} from the early A-type star \citep{Morgan_1953} Sirius A. The Sirius system is too widely separated for the stars to interact either in the past or in the future \citep{Bond_2017b}.
-However, widely separated Sirius-like systems enable mass measurements based only on Newtonian dynamics and they form the widely-separated analogs of the progenitors of novae and supernovae.
+The nearest known WD, Sirius B, is itself one component in a binary system \citep{Bond_1862}; it orbits 20\,AU \citep{Bond_2017b} from the early A-type star \citep{Morgan_1953} Sirius A. Widely separated Sirius-like systems enable mass measurements based only on Newtonian dynamics and they form the widely-separated analogs of the progenitors of novae and supernovae.